kamaulynder/private_gateway/readme.txt

 Integration of third party sms gateway with Ushahidi.

 == Installation ==
-1. Copy the entire /sms_gateway/ directory into your /plugins/ directory.
+1. Copy the entire /private_gateway/ directory into your /plugins/ directory.
 2. Activate the plugin.
+3. Provide the necessary settings

 == Changelog ==